As early as 1679-80, Edmund Andreas, Colonial Governor

 Government was small enough that President Washington

-take a personal interest in the affairs of individual
+could take a personal interest in the affairs of

-to write a letter to the keeper of the Sandy Hook
+official duties was to write a letter to the keeper of

 After the Revolution, the lighthouse again became the